dryark/ios_remote_provider/README.md

 ## Using tidevice instead of go-ios

-You may wish to use tidevice instead of go-ios to start WDA.
+You may wish to use tidevice instead of go-ios to start CFA.
 Do the following to get it setup:

+1. Reconsider using tidevice and don't follow these steps

 1. Install tidevice. `pip3 install tidevice`

 1. Add a WDA start method to your `config.json`: